gbgabiola/notes/git.md

 ## Merge master branch into feature branch

 How to merge the master branch into the feature branch?
-This will come up often if you are workingon a team with other devs and you want to update your feature branch to include the latest changes:
+This will come up often if you are working on a team with other devs and you want to update your feature branch to include the latest changes:

 ```sh
 # checkout your feature branch